winter7eaf/Database-Client-Server/README.md

 Java (IntelliJ IDEA)

 May 2022
-- assess JDBC and Java Networks skills
+- Assess JDBC and Java Networks skills

-- implement a Multi Client–Server application using the TCP protocol
+- Implement a Multi Client–Server application using the TCP protocol

-- server replies with the number of albums for that particular artist, until the user types ‘stop'
+- Server replies with the number of albums for that particular artist, until the user types ‘stop'

-- SQL query is a simple inner join executed on the database
+- The SQL query is an inner join executed on the database

 ---
 For this project, use the ’Music’ database